Last Updated: May 10, 2026

 What are the generic sources for levothyroxine sodium and what is the scope of patent protection?

 Levothyroxine sodium is the generic ingredient in twelve branded drugs marketed by Ani Pharms, Ibsa, Dr Reddys, Fresenius Kabi Usa, Maia Pharms Inc, Onesource Specialty, Ph Health, Piramal Critical, Xiromed, Zydus Pharms, Hikma, Mylan, Stevens J, Emd Serono Inc, Cediprof Inc, Genus Lifesciences, Accord Hlthcare, Amneal, Ascent Pharms Inc, Aurobindo Pharma, Lupin, Macleods Pharms Ltd, Merck Kgaa, Watson Labs Teva, King Pharms, Abbvie, and Alvogen, and is included in thirty-two NDAs.
-There are fourteen patents protecting this compound and two Paragraph IV challenges.
+There are fifteen patents protecting this compound and two Paragraph IV challenges.
 Additional information is available in the individual branded drug profile pages.

 Drug Sales Revenue Trends for LEVOTHYROXINE SODIUM